 The implications of filing your taxes late

-The IRS charges an interest rate of three percent plus the current federal interest rate for any outstanding payments.
+The IRS charges an interest rate of 3 percent plus the current federal interest rate for any outstanding payments.
 This doesn't include the penalties you'll receive.
 There's a separate late-filing and late-paying penalty.

-The late-filing penalty amounts to five percent of your outstanding balance each month you stall your return.
-Completing your return now could mean limiting your late-filing penalties to five percent (any delay over 60 days requires a minimum $435 penalty), but waiting means you'll incur even more fees up to 25 percent.
+The late-filing penalty amounts to 5 percent of your outstanding balance each month you stall your return.
+Completing your return now could mean limiting your late-filing penalties to 5 percent (any delay over 60 days requires a minimum $435 penalty), but waiting means you'll incur even more fees up to 25 percent.

 Aside from interest rates and penalties, other implications include the delay or potential loss of your tax refund, as well as the loss of your social security or disability benefit credits for the period when you didn't file taxes.

 Is there any way to avoid penalties from filing your taxes late?

 The IRS doesn't charge monetary penalties to those who don't owe taxes and are getting a refund.
 Of course, you need to be certain you're getting a refund in order to be sure you won't be penalized.

 Otherwise, it's very rare that the IRS waves penalties for late filers.
 Viable excuses usually ring to the tune of natural disasters.

 Even in a circumstance where you aren't charged penalties, you'll still have to pay interest.

 If you aren't able to file taxes on time, you can request an extension.